gulbarinmacin/Medical-Image-Analysis/README.md

 # Medical Image Analysis

 This repository contains implementations for **cell segmentation and classification** in medical images using **Python**.
-The project involves designing algorithms for detecting and segmenting cells in **live cell images of the CAMA-1 cell line** without deep learning.
+The project involves designing algorithms for detecting and segmenting, classifcaiton on cells and xray

 Each folder has its own explanation.